A discrete model for Gell-Mann matrices: Extensions

 \subsection{A ternary representation}

 In fact, the binary tetrahedral group can itself act as automorphisms of the group $G_{27}$ of order $27$ described in Section~\ref{3Dmats} above.
-We may first take generators for the quaternion subgroup $Q_8$ as

-where $t=v-w=\sqrt{-3}$, and check all the required relations explicitly.
-The calculations are all minor variants of the equation
+We may take matrices for the generators $I$ and $W$ as where $t=v-w=\sqrt{-3}$, and check the defining relations

-which shows how the first of the given automorphisms converts permutation matrices into diagonal matrices.